 - 1. Instructional field trips are arranged through the appropriate administrator at the beginning of each quarter, if possible, but not later than two weeks prior to the time trips are to be made. - 2.
-The instructor must complete the field trip request, sign it and submit it to the appropriate administrator for approval.
+The instructor must complete the field trip request (form I-3), sign it and submit it to the appropriate administrator for approval.